fleschutz/my-backups/README.md

 🪂 Recover your Data
 ---------------------
 1. Connect the correct(!) backup disk to the computer and open the corresponding folder **📁my-backups/Backup_of_...**.
-2. Manually copy (not move!) the missing files and folders onto your media.
+2. Copy (not move!) the missing or corrupted files and folders back to the computer.
 3. Disconnect the backup disk and store it in a safe place again.

 General Notes